ViralTexts/gtr-clusters/clusters/18530719-sn86053240-InterestingStatistics.md

 ThosoU born in the spring tnr generilly
 j more robust than others. ihrths and
 deaths 1 are more frequent by night than
 by day.
-The the number of men capablo of
+The the number of men capablo o
-bearing arms is Gal calculated at oea-
-forth of the population. shil ga
 </td></tr></table>

 ---